W.D. & H.O. Wills: History

 That growth was largely due to the success of cigarettes.
-The firm's first brand was "Bristol", made at the London factory from 1871 to 1974.
+The firm's first brand was Bristol, made at the London factory from 1871 to 1974.
 Three Castles and Gold Flake followed in 1878, but the greatest success was the machine-made Woodbine ten years later.
 Embassy was introduced in 1914 and relaunched in 1962 with coupons.
 Other popular brands included Capstan and Passing Clouds.
 The company also made cigar brands such as Castella and Whiffs, several pipe tobacco brands and Golden Virginia hand-rolling tobacco.

+In 1901, the Wills family organised a concerted response by British tobacco manufacturers to the aggressive entry into the UK market by the American Tobacco Company.
+This initiative on the part of 13 companies resulted in the incorporation of the Imperial Tobacco Company on 10 December 1901, and its consolidation as the predominant producer in the UK; seven of its directors were members of the Wills family.
+In 1902 the subsequent truce with American Tobacco saw the creation of the jointly owned British American Tobacco; the new subsidiary, which was established with Wills's export factory, was allocated markets outside the US and the UK.

+Imperial Tobacco remained one of the world's largest tobacco companies until it was acquired by the Hanson Trust in 1986.
+A decade later, in 1996, Hanson demerged its tobacco manufacturing assets to a new company floated on the Stock Exchange, the Imperial Group.

+Wills major factories and offices were in Bedminster, Bristol, with other facilities in Holborn, London, Swindon, Newcastle and Glasgow.

 Up until 1920, only women and girls were employed as cigar-makers.
 One clause in the women's contract stipulated:

 She shall not contract Matrimony within the said Term, nor play at Card or Dice Tables, or any other unlawful Games.

 In 1898 Henry Herbert Wills visited Australia which led to the establishment of W.D. & H.O.
 Wills (Australia) Ltd. in 1900.
-When Princess Elizabeth visited on 3 March 1950 she was given cigarette cards as a gift for Prince Charles.

-In 1901, thirteen British tobacco companies held discussions with the American Tobacco Company about building a factory in the UK to bypass taxes.
-The Imperial Tobacco Company was incorporated on 10 December 1901, with seven of the directors being members of the Wills family.
-Imperial remains one of the world's largest tobacco companies.
+The largest cigarette factory in Europe was opened at Hartcliffe, Bristol, designed in 1974 by Skidmore, Owings & Merrill, but closed in 1990.
+It proved impossible to find a new use for the premises and the building was demolished in 1999.
+Its site is now the Imperial Park retail complex, but the associated offices became Lakeshore, residential apartments, created by Urban Splash.